-What Are the Components of an Appraisal?
+What Are the Parts of an Appraisal?

-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-It all comes down to this, an appraiser from Elite Appraisal Services will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+It all comes down to this, an appraiser from Elite Appraisal Services will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.